xamarin/flex/README.md

 ## Demo App

 Under the `demo` directory you will find an Xcode project that will build a Mac demo app.
-The app exposes the entire set of flexbox parameters and lets you create children (including nested ones), similar to how you would build a more realistic user interface.
+The app exposes the entire set of flexbox parameters that are implemented and lets you create views (including nested ones), similar to how you would build a more realistic user interface in practice.

 ## Implementation Status